glmxndr/node-traceur-repl/README.md

 ### Show traceur output

-If you want to see how traceur transpiles in ES5, prepend your command by `:5`.
+If you want to see the result of traceur transpilation, prepend your command by `:t`.
 In this case, the transpiled code is not executed, only shown.
 For instance: